ponylang/pony-tutorial/expressions/object-literals.md

     foo({(s: String)(myenv = env) => myenv.out.print(s) })
 ```

 The type of a lambda is also declared using curly brackets.
-Within the brackets the function parameter types are specified within parentheses followed by an optional colon and return type.
+Within the brackets, the function parameter types are specified within parentheses followed by an optional colon and return type.
 The example above uses `{(String)}` to be the type of a lambda function that takes a `String` as an argument and returns nothing.

 If the lambda object is not declared with a specific reference capability, the reference capability is inferred from the structure of the lambda.
 If the lambda does not have any captured references, it will be `val` by default; if it does have captured references, it will be `ref` by default.
 The following is an example of a `val` lambda object: